×

 • Prefabrication of individual components e.g. precast columns, beams, staircases;

-• Prefabrication of integrated sub-assemblies e.g. Prefabricated Bathroom Units (PBUs), prefabricated Mechanical, Electrical and Plumbing (MEP) systems; and/or
+• Prefabrication of integrated sub-assemblies e.g. Prefabricated Bathroom Units (PBUs); and/or

 • Prefabricated Prefinished Volumetric Construction (PPVC).